danwing/authenticating-network/draft-wing-authenticating-network.md

 Service Set Identifier (BSSID) with the encrypted DNS server's identity (TLS SubjectAltName) that was learned via [DNR] or [DDR].

-> todo: Improve the discussion, below, of multiple BSSIDs
+> todo: Improve the discussion, below, of multiple BSSIDs.
+The existing text handles joining and re-joining SSID+BSSID, but how do we handle re-joining the same network with a not-seen-before BSSID.
+We should consider pros/cons of not using BSSID versus solely using SSID.

 Some WiFi deployments have multiple BSSIDs where 802.11r coordinates session keys amongst access points.
 When moving between such